scharlau/Temperature_Conversion/README.md

         F to C: (F - 32) * 5/9
         C to F: (C * 9/5) + 32

+## Start Building the App
-Start your new rails app with the command
+Start building your new rails app with these three commands (you might only need the first one)

         rails new temp_convert
+        rails webpacker:install
+        yarn install --missing files

 This will create a new rails application for you to use in this exercise.
 After the application is generated, then cd into that new directory and run this command: